 Yes, we teach the science of sleep because I firmly believe that to sleep better, we must first understand how our brains and bodies feed off each other to make us fall asleep or wake up.
 The sleep-wake process is complex.
 It is the result of a careful orchestration of processes.
 Exposure to light.
 A master clock ensuring regular timings, the production and release of the right hormones and neurotransmitters working for us at the right time of the day and night, our natural pressure to sleep, building during the day, and a nervous system activating or relaxing us at the right time.
 If anything goes wrong in this process, we are unlikely to sleep well.
 The sleep tips provided above should help, however.

 90 to 95% of Serotonin is produced in the gut from the foods we eat.
 Serotonin is a precursor to melatonin which is our sleep hormone.
 Also, a lot of our emotions are experienced and felt in our gut.
 Finally, deep abdominal breathing is one of the best and fastest ways to relax us from stress and anxiety and helps us fall asleep.

 As my blog is also about living in the city.
 What are your favourite things about living in the city/city life?

-Well, at a time when the city is sooo quiet, I can’t make up my mind if I like it vibrant and busy as it usually is, or quiet and peaceful which feels so relaxing!
+Well, at a time when the city is sooo quiet, I can’t make up my mind if I like it as vibrant and busy as it usually is, or quiet and peaceful which feels so relaxing!
 Living in the city gives me inspiration and creativity.
-I love being exposed to diversity and energy, and have a chance to meet people from all over and have unique experiences whether cultural, event-based, entertainment or experiential.
+I love being exposed to diversity and energy, and having a chance to meet people from all over and have unique experiences whether cultural, event-based, entertainment or experiential.